Ranking in Google’s results is easier said than done.

 If you scroll even further, you’ll be able to see the specific pages that have duplicate content on them.

-What, though, do you do if you find duplicate content on your website?
+What do you do if you find duplicate content on your website?

 Once you canonicalize a page, Google will take all of the SEO juice from the duplicates and attribute it to the canonical page.

-And that means your original page has a far better chance of ranking.
+That means your original page has a far better chance of ranking.

 If you’re not yet registered with Google My Business, you’re losing out on some serious potential.